TinyMan256/Rogue-Company-External-Cheat/README.md

 Change game settings to borderless or windowed
 Run batch file if the cheat not working

-How to build the source code ?
+How to build the source code:
 Use C++17
 Use Multi-Byte Character Set
 Download and install Microsoft DirectX SDK june 2010 (572 MB):